Submitting Witness Lists For Trial

 During the discovery process, both parties can typically ask one another to identify any witnesses who might have relevant information.
 These parties may also have to disclose if they plan to use witnesses during the trial.
 Depending on the case, both parties may be required to exchange their witness lists prior to the trial.
 In other cases, the lawyer for each party will need to request the list at the time of the discovery.

-In the event you need to request a witness list, your lawyer would likely do this in writing, and as part of the demands.
+In the event you need to request a witness list, your lawyer would likely do this in writing and as part of the demands.
 Apart from requesting a list of witness names, you may be able to ask for a description of what they plan to testify to.
-After you have the list of witnesses, you or your lawyer can consider asking for a deposition from any, or all, of the witnesses.
+After you have the list of witnesses, you or your lawyer can consider asking for a deposition from any or all of the witnesses.

 Both sides have the right to talk to one another’s witnesses; however, there can be no intimidation, suggestions of answers, threats, or harassment.
 If witnesses are to be contacted, it should only be done in an official setting.
 Any other setting could lead to accusations of tampering with the witnesses.
 An accusation like this could be devastating to the conflicting party of interest.

-It must be said that witnesses should be handled only by your lawyer, or the other side’s lawyer and not on your own.
+It must be said that witnesses should be handled only by your lawyer or the other side’s lawyer and not on your own.

 What is An Expert Witness?

 Lawyers will commonly call expert witnesses in civil and criminal cases.
-They do not have to be academic in nature, but can be anyone who has the knowledge to give their opinion.
+They do not have to be academic in nature but can be anyone who has the knowledge to give their opinion.
 For example, an expert witness could be a psychologist, mechanic, janitor, doctor, teacher, truck driver, engineer, accountant, and so forth.

 If expert witnesses are going to be used, the contact details and subject matter will need to be provided to the other side.
 This is necessary so the opposition can research the expert and build their own defense against them.
-It is not uncommon for two sides to call two expert witnesses in the same field, and who reach different conclusions.
+It is not uncommon for two sides to call two expert witnesses in the same field who reach different conclusions.

 When it comes to witnesses at a trial, there are many factors to consider and details to be aware of.
 A lawyer from the Saavedra Law Firm can help you to understand more about submitting witness lists for trial or expert witnesses during a consultation.